crimscode/crimscode/README.md

 🖥️ // avid learner of C# (for Unity Game Development),

-👨‍💻 // i have decent knowledge of HTML and CSS, and very basic knowledge of JavaScript,
+👨‍💻 // i have decent knowledge of HTML and CSS, and essentially what could be interpreted as one gram of JavaScript knowledge,

 😐 // avid shitposter,